GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

 - Maximum context window (context_window): The maximum number of tokens that can be used as input for LLMs.
 The default value is 128000.
 - Supported LLM platforms (llm_platform): A comma-separated list of supported LLM platforms.
 The default value is "Ollama, OpenAI, Google Vertex AI, Amazon Bedrock, Anthropic".
 - Guard server (guard_server): The url of the LLM guard server.
 The default value is "empty".
-- Monitoring server (monitoring_server): The url of the LLM monitoring server.
+- Monitoring server (monitoring_server): The url of the LangFuse LLM monitoring server.
 The default value is "empty".
 - Selected LLM platform (selected_provider): The LLM platform that the application will leverage.
 The default value is "Ollama".
 - Selected LLM endpoint (selected_endpoint): The LLM endpoint that the application will leverage.
 The default value is "http://127.0.0.1:11434".
+- Allowed OpenAI models (allowed_openai_models): A comma-separated list of allowed OpenAI models.
+The default value is 'gpt-4o', 'gpt-4o-mini', 'o1-mini', 'o1-preview', 'o1', 'o3'
+- Allowed Google Vertex models (allowed_vertex_models): A comma-separated list of allowed Google Vertex models.
+The default value is "chat-bison@001"
+- Allowed AWS Bedrock models (allowed_bedrock_models): A comma-separated list of allowed AWS Bedrock models.
+The default value is - - Allowed Anthropic models (allowed_anthropic_models): A comma-separated list of allowed Anthropic models.
+The default value is "anthropic.claude-v2", "ai21.j2-jumbo-instruct"
+'claude-3-5-sonnet-latest', 'claude-3-5-haiku-latest', 'claude-3-opus-latest', 'claude-3-sonnet-20240229', 'claude-3-haiku-20240307'
 **Prompt Variable Values**:
 - promptvariable_filepath: the path to the folder hosting all prompt variable files.
 The default value is /app/simple_chat/prompt_variables
 - data_filepath: the path to the folder hosting all data folders and files.
 The default value is /app/simple_chat/data_files
 - default_filename: the default name for a json prompt variable file when there is no existing prompt variable file.
-The default value is "default__promptvariables.json"
+The default value is "default__promptvariables.json".
 - postfix_filename: the text to append to the end of a user-declared file name for a prompt variable file.
-The default value is "_promptvariables"
+The default value is "_promptvariables".

 ## 3\.
 LLM endpoint selection and configuration
 **User interface**
-- Display the user interface for LLM endpoint selection and configuration on the side bar
+- Display the user interface for LLM endpoint selection and configuration on the side bar.
+The whole LLM endpoint selection and configuration can be collapsed and is expanded by default.
-- Get the list of supported LLM platforms from llm_platform
+- Get the list of supported LLM platforms from llm_platform.
 - Follow the default values for LLM endpoint and check if a connection with the default endpoint can be made.
-- If there is an issue with the default endpoint, ask user to select a platform from the list
+- If there is an issue with the default endpoint, ask user to select a platform from the list.
-- For a selected platform, present the user with options to properly configure the platform API
+- For a selected platform, present the user with options to properly configure the platform API.
 - Once connection is successfully established with the selected LLM endpoint, fetch a list of LLMs supported by the platform, allow the user to select which supported LLM model to use.
-- At anytime, user can use the interface to change the LLM platform and/or LLMs
+- At anytime, user can use the interface to change the LLM platform and/or LLMs.
-- Use proper mechanisms to sustain/persist user-selected values until user decide to change them.
+- Use proper mechanisms to sustain/persist user-selected values and configurations until user decide to change them.
 **Configuring Ollama**
-- tba
+- The default endpoint is "Localhost": "http://127.0.0.1:11434"
+- An alternative endpoint is "Docker Internal": "http://host.docker.internal:8000"
+- User also has nother option to input custom Ollama endpoint.
+- Once endpoint is configured and confirmed, connect to the endpoint and provide error message if connection is unsuccessful
+- Upon successful connection, fetch available models in Olllama.
+If there is no model available, instruct the user to load at least an LLM in Ollama.
+- Upon successfully fetch model, ask the user to select a model.
+- Test the model by submiting a prompt.
+If the model does not respond, display an error message.
 **Configuring OpenAI**
-- tba - make sure to use encryption to encrypt the keys **Configuring Anthropic**
+- Get openAI API key from the user.
+- Load a list of allowed openAI models (allowed_openai_models).
+- Fetch available openAI models and only allow the models that are in allowed_openai_models.
+- Upon successfully fetch model, ask the user to select a model.
+- Test the model by submiting a prompt.
+If the model does not respond, display an error message.
+**Configuring Anthropic**
+- Ask the user to input  Anthropic API Key
+- Load a list of allowed Anthropic models (allowed_anthropic_models)
+- Fetch available openAI models and only allow the models that are in allowed_anthropic_models.
+- Upon successfully fetch model, ask the user to select a model.
+- Test the model by submiting a prompt.
+If the model does not respond, display an error message.
-- tba - make sure to use encryption to encrypt the keys **Configuring Google Vertex AI**
+**Configuring Google Vertex AI**
-- tba
+- Ask user to input Google Cloud Project ID
+- Ask user to input cloud location
+- Ask user to upload Service Account JSON Key File
+- Initialize the AI platform
+- Try to fetch available models from the platform
+- Only allow the models that are in allowed_vertex_models
+- Upon successfully fetch model, ask the user to select a model.
+- Test the model by submiting a prompt.
+If the model does not respond, display an error message.
 **Configuring Amazon Bedrock**
+- Ask user to input AWS Access Key ID
+- Ask user to input AWS Secret Access Key
+- Ask user to input AWS Session Token (optional)
+- Ask user to input AWS Region
-- tba
+- Initialize boto3 client
+- Fetch available models that are allowed in allowed_bedrock_models
+- Upon successfully fetch model, ask the user to select a model.
+- Test the model by submiting a prompt.
+If the model does not respond, display an error message.

 ## 4\.
 The main application interface
 The Simple Chat application interface contains the side bar and the main application interfaces.
 The main application interface can be described as follows: